Langton49/codepath_web_3/README.md

-# Web Development Project 3 - _Name of App Here_
+# Web Development Project 3 - _Guess That Country v1.0.2_

-Submitted by: **Your Name Here**
+Submitted by: **Munashe Mukweya**

-This web app: **insert description**
+This web app: **Guess That Country is a flashcard game that features 60 countries from around the world that may not be too familiar with most people.
+This time, users can take a crack at guessing what the country is.
+Users can now navigate between cards freely and shuffle the deck to randomize their order.**

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [ ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

-- [ ] A shuffle button is used to randomize the order of the cards
+- [x] A shuffle button is used to randomize the order of the cards
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [x] A user's answer may be counted as correct even when it is slightly different from the target answer
 - [ ] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards